scipy-conference/scipy_proceedings/papers/donath/donath-pylira.rst

 region.
 It shows point sources, extended sources, as well as underlying diffuse emission and thus represents a challenge for any astronomical data analysis.

-*Chandra* is a spaced based X-ray observatory, which is in operation since 1999.
+*Chandra* is a space-based X-ray observatory, which has been in operation since 1999.
 It consists of nested cylindrical paraboloid and hyperboloid surfaces, which form an imaging optical system for X-rays.
-In the focal plane it has multiple instruments for different scientific purposes.
+In the focal plane, it has multiple instruments for different scientific purposes.
-This includes a high resolution camera (HRC) and an Advanced CCD Imaging Spectrometer (ACIS).
+This includes a high-resolution camera (HRC) and an Advanced CCD Imaging Spectrometer (ACIS).
 The typical angular resolution is 0.5 arcsecond and the covered energy ranges from 0.1 - 10 keV.

 Figure :ref:`chandra-gc` shows the result of the *Pylira* algorithm applied to Chandra data